electron/osx-sign/README.md

 Default to be selected with respect to `platform` from `keychain` or keychain by system default.

 Flattening platform `mas` will look for `3rd Party Mac Developer Installer: * (*)`, and platform `darwin` will look for `Developer ID Installer: * (*)` by default.

+`identity-validation` - *Boolean*

+Flag to enable/disable validation for signing identity.
+If enabled, the `identity` provided will be validated in the `keychain` specified.
+Default to `true`.

 `install` - *String*